andriuzza/SocialTap/README.md

 MUST BE DONE TASKS AT THE END OF WEEK!!!!!
 --------------------------------------

-- CREATE LOGIN ABILITY TO THE WEBSITE - Mindaugas
+- CREATE LOGIN TO THE WEBSITE - Mindaugas
 - MAKE HOME, FEEDBACK PAGES (would be good to communicate for more details about them) - Julius
 - CREATE A MAP THAT SHOWS LOCATION TO A CARTAIN BAR - Andrius
 - CREATE AT LEAST SOMETHING FOR DETECTION (we are fall behind,no joke) - for all of us